JohnSnowLabs/spark-nlp/README.md

 - Java 8
 - Apache Spark 3.1.x (or 3.0.x, or 2.4.x, or 2.3.x)

+NOTE: Java 11 is supported if you are using Spark NLP and Spark/PySpark 3.x and above

 **GPU (optional):**

 Spark NLP 3.2.3 is built with TensorFlow 2.4.1 and requires the followings if you need GPU support